-- 1.1 The World-Wide Navigational Warning Service (WWNWS) is the internationally and nationally co-ordinated service for the promulgation of navigational warnings. - 1.2 The purpose of this document is to provide specific guidance for the promulgation of internationally co-ordinated NAVAREA and coastal warnings.
-Its guidance does not apply to purely national warning services which supplement these internationally co-ordinated services. - The original resolution of the tenth International Hydrographic Conference in 1972 1.3 recommended the formation of an ad hoc joint IMO/IHO Commission to study the "establishment of a co-ordinated, efficient global radio navigational warning service".
-Subsequently, this became a purely IHO Commission known as the Commission on Promulgation of Radio Navigational Warnings, which in January 2009, became the IHO World-Wide Navigational Warning Service Sub-Committee (WWNWS-SC) but nevertheless consults continuously with IMO.
-In its report to the eleventh International Hydrographic Conference in 1977, the Commission submitted a Draft Plan for the Establishment of a World-Wide Navigational Warning System, also referred to as Plan for the Establishment of a co-ordinated Radio Navigational Warning Service.
-The title World-Wide Navigational Warning Service or WWNWS used for this revised edition of the document reflects the evolution of the system from a proposed action to an effective and fully operational co-ordinated service.
-This revised edition reflects the evolution of the WWNWS since the advent of the Global Maritime Distress and Safety System (GMDSS), as adopted by the Conference of Contracting Governments to the International Convention for the Safety of Life at Sea, 1974, on the Global Maritime Distress and Safety System in November 1988, effective on 1 February 1992. - 1.4 Future amendments to this guidance document will be considered formally and approved by both IHO and IMO in accordance with the procedures set out in Annex 1.
-Proposed amendments shall be evaluated by the IHO WWNWS-SC, which includes an ex-officio representative of the IMO Secretariat, prior to any extensive IHO or IMO consideration.
+1.1 The World-Wide Navigational Warning Service (WWNWS) is the internationally and nationally coordinated service for the promulgation of navigational warnings.

+1.2 The purpose of this Guidance is to provide specific guidance for the promulgation of internationally coordinated NAVAREA and coastal warnings.
+Its guidance does not apply to purely national warning services which supplement these internationally coordinated services.

+The original resolution of the tenth International Hydrographic Conference in 1972 1.3 recommended the formation of an ad hoc joint IMO/IHO Commission to study the "establishment of a coordinated, efficient global radio navigational warning service".
+Subsequently, this became a purely IHO commission known as the Commission on Promulgation of Radio Navigational Warnings, which in January 2009 became the IHO World-Wide Navigational Warning Service Sub-Committee (WWNWS-SC) but nevertheless consults continuously with IMO.
+In its report to the eleventh International Hydrographic Conference in 1977, the Commission submitted the Draft Plan for the Establishment of a World-Wide Navigational Warning System, also referred to as Plan for the Establishment of a coordinated Radio Navigational Warning Service.
+The title World-Wide Navigational Warning Service or WWNWS used for this revised edition of the document reflects the evolution of the system from a proposed action to an effective and fully operational coordinated service.
+This revised edition reflects the evolution of the WWNWS since the advent of the Global Maritime Distress and Safety System (GMDSS), as adopted by the Conference of Contracting Governments to the International Convention for the Safety of Life at Sea, 1974, on the Global Maritime Distress and Safety System in November 1988, effective on 1 February 1992.

+1.4 Future amendments to this Guidance will be considered formally and approved by both IHO and IMO in accordance with the procedures set out in section 7.
+Proposed amendments should be evaluated by the IHO WWNWS-SC, which includes an ex-officio representative of the IMO Secretariat, prior to any extensive IHO or IMO consideration.